List of As Told by Ginger characters: Lois Foutley

 Before the beginning of the series, Lois was married to Jonas Foutley, who left her shortly after Carl's birth.
 Lois' love life remained dormant until Ms. Foutley's Boys, when she and Buzz (the plumber who fixed the Foutleys' mold problem in TGIF), develop a flirtatious relationship, later leading to Buzz and his three sons moving into the Foutley house, and becoming an annoyance by giving everything "a man's touch".
 Buzz continually uses the excuse "boys will be boys" to justify his sons' conduct as well as his own, eventually leading Lois to break up with him.

 A while after this, she then began seeing a coworker from the hospital, Dr. David Dave.
 He proposed to her in About Face and they were married in the series finale, The Wedding Frame.
 After accepting Dr. Dave's marriage proposal, in Butterflies Are Free Part One, she decides to diet and exercise to get prepared for the wedding ahead of time, In Part Two, she has succeeded her goal, which had made a first impression on Ginger, who graduates middle school.
 Lois and Dave are last seen many years later attending a reading of Ginger's latest book.

-It is worth noting that Lois kept Jonas' last name although they had presumably been divorced for somewhere around ten years (assuming Jonas left before Carl was a year old and considering Carl is in fourth grade, which would make him nine or ten years old) at the series' beginning.
+It is worth noting that Lois kept Jonas' last name although they had presumably been divorced for somewhere around ten years (assuming Jonas left before Carl was only a year old and considering Carl is in fourth grade, which would make him nine or ten years old) at the series' beginning.